xvitaly/srcrepair/docs/source/config-editor.rst

 If safe clean is enabled (green light in status bar), backup file will be created automatically.
 You can restore or delete it on :ref:`BackUps <backups-about>` tab.

-.. index:: config editor, useful information
+.. index:: useful information about config editor
 .. _editor-other:

 Other useful information